-62. There has been a lot written about section 13 of the Fisheries Act 1996 granting discretion for the Minister to set a total allowable catch (TAC) at any level that maintains or alters a stock at or above the level which can produce the maximum sustainable yield (BMSY) - Refer Appendix 2.
+53. There has been a lot written about section 13 of the Fisheries Act 1996 granting discretion for the Minister to set a TAC at any level that maintains or alters a stock at or above the level which can produce the maximum sustainable yield - Refer Appendix 2.